-In that our divorce lawyers have diverse backgrounds, educational training, and perspectives, each brings a different view to the analysis and strategy of our clients’ matters.
+In that our divorce lawyers have diverse backgrounds, educational training, and perspectives, each brings a different view to the analysis and strategy of our clients’ divorces.
 We develop a wide array of options for our clients’ consideration relative to achieving their objectives.

 Divorce is a stressful time.
-In both conventional and high net worth matters, our divorce lawyers are committed to providing top-tier client service in order to mitigate the stress of a divorce and make the process as painless as possible.
+In both conventional and high net worth matters, our divorce lawyers are committed to providing top-tier client service in order to mitigate the stress of a divorce and make the divorce as painless as possible.

 We have developed a system to maintain the highest level of client service based on prompt and regular communication.
 Formalized procedures exist to address our clients’ concerns and inquiries.
 Our divorce lawyers strive to identify client concerns early and resolve them.
 This effort includes the use of a written survey sent to each client monthly, a practice we have employed for over 30 years.

-Our clients frequently ask family law firms the question: "If I retain your firm, who will represent me?"
+Our clients frequently ask divorce firms the question: "If I retain your firm, who will represent me?"
 When you retain a divorce lawyer at Minyard Morris, he or she will be your primary divorce lawyer.
 Barring unforeseen circumstances, clients will not retain one divorce attorney and later learn that their case has been assigned to a different divorce lawyer.
 There is a personal aspect to determining which divorce lawyer to retain.
 We understand that clients do not expect to be represented by a divorce lawyer they did not retain.
 We do not practice "bait and switch."

-The goal of our firm is to accept clients whose objectives can realistically be achieved and to provide the highest quality legal service in the most cost-effective manner possible.
-Our objective is to create a relationship with each client that extends long after the conclusion of the divorce case.
-We seek to resolve cases in the shortest time period possible consistent with thorough preparation and successful results.
-The firm’s future existence is dependent upon Orange County Family Law referrals.
+Our goal is to accept clients whose divorce objectives can realistically be achieved and to provide the highest quality legal service in the most cost-effective manner possible.
+Our objective is to create a relationship with each client that extends long after the conclusion of the divorce.
+We seek to resolve divorces in the shortest time period possible consistent with thorough preparation and successful results.
+The firm’s future existence is dependent upon Orange County Divorce referrals.
 We are acutely aware that client referrals will occur only if superior service is provided throughout the divorce.